twesleyb/twesleyb/README.md

 computer programming.

 In my PhD, I studied the proteome of the brain and how networks of interacting proteins compose cellular organelles like the neuronal synapse.
-Mutations in the genes encoding these proteins result in changes in biological function, and can ultimately manifest as human disease.
+Genetic mutations in the genes encoding these proteins can result in changes in biological function, and may ultimately manifest as human disease.
 I am broadly interested in the study of proteins, cells, and organisms at multiple levels.